These Are The Top Ten Holdings Of David Abrams

 Lithia Motors

 Founded in 1946 and headquartered in Medford, Ore., this company operates automotive franchises and retail new and used vehicles.
 Abrams owns over 2.3 million shares of Lithia Motors Inc (NYSE:LAD) at an estimated average price of $97.76.
 These shares have a market value of more than $698 million and account for 15.32% of Abrams’ portfolio.
-Lithia Motors shares are up over 12% YTD but are down over 19% in the last one year.7 Great Biotech Stocks to Buy in Expectations of Better Days Ahead
+Lithia Motors shares are up over 12% YTD but are down over 19% in the last one year.7 ESG Stocks that are Leading the Way to a Better World

 .